CredoMb/InventoryApp2/README.md

 ## Contributors

 The mockup used to draw the application's layout was inspired by Udacity's petsApp https://github.com/udacity/ud845-Pets.git.
-Exept that, the owner of this github profile is the only contributor to this app.
+Except that, the owner of this github profile is the only contributor to this app.
 New Ideas and innovative concepts are welcomed :)